-Brown syndrome was first described by Dr. Harold W. Brown who originally described it as “Superior Oblique Tendon Sheath syndrome” (see figure 1).
-Calling this a “syndrome” is a misnomer in that the problem is isolated to the eye—specifically the superior oblique muscle/tendon and the trochlea.
-It is a mechanical problem where the superior oblique muscle/tendon is unable to freely pass through the trochlea and becomes restricted.
-Essentially the affected eye is “tethered” or held down by the tight superior oblique tendon.
+Brown syndrome is a problem with one of the muscles on the outside of the eye (the superior oblique muscle).
+The muscle or tendon in Brown syndrome is not able to move freely and becomes stuck (Figure 1).
+The superior oblique muscle normally helps move the eye downward.
+When the eye is not looking down, this muscle relaxes. but in Brown syndrome, the relaxed muscle is tight or stuck and the eye is unable to move normally.
+The affected eye is “tethered” or held down by the tight superior oblique tendon.
 It is most noticeable when the affected eye is looking in towards the nose and up.
-A Brown Syndrome is most commonly congenital, or present at birth, but may be acquired, or begin later.
-It is most commonly in only one eye and interestingly more common in the right eye than the left for reasons that are unknown.
+A Brown Syndrome is most commonly congenital, or present at birth, but may be acquired, beginning later on in life.
+It is usually only seen in one eye and interestingly is more common in the right eye than the left eye for reasons that are unknown.

 Fig. 1: Diagram showing the superior oblique muscle.